All Episodes

 What are they putting on that crime map?

-They're no longer using pens.
+They're no longer using pins.

-They're being less specific and and color coding regions and neighborhoods in certain colors and not giving a detailed breakdown.
+They're being less specific and color coding regions and neighborhoods in certain colors and not giving a detailed breakdown.

 And they said to me, for sex abuse crimes, we're only placing first degree and some second degree crimes on the map.

-And so first degree is rape, second degree, some of those are are attempted rape crimes.
+Second degree, some of those are attempted rape crimes.

-Uh in this case, I wasn't one of those charges.
+In this case, I wasn't one of those charges.

 I was a different charge or different degree.